 This page first appeared in 2003 as an April fools' joke.
 Some people, however, took it seriously and sent Professor Parhami their best wishes on the occasion of his retirement.
 Alas, no gold watch or other gifts were received from these well-wishers!

-Professor Parhami began his academic career at UCLA, immediately after graduation from its PhD program in March 1973.
-Thus, April 1, 2003, marked the end of 30 years of continuous service in academia for him.
-He has no actual retirement plans yet; so, consistent with the spirit of April Fools' Day, the retirement is designated as "virtual."
+Professor Parhami began his academic career at UCLA, immediately after graduation from its PhD program in March 1973 (see list of positions held by B. Parhami or his CV).
+Therefore, April 1, 2003, marked the end of 30 years of continuous service in academia for him.
+He has no plans for actual retirement in the near future; therefore, consistent with the spirit of April Fools' Day, the retirement has been designated as "virtual."
 A variety of gatherings and special activities with family and friends marked the occasion.